-Enactment of the Law on Non-banking Credit Organisations (NCO), in spring 2018, has brought significant change to the non-banking financial market.
-Since under the old legal frame NCFM did not have much supervision attributions, it has come with the initiative of building up to its - by then - monitoring powers only.
-Generally, the main objective of this new law is to uniform the regulation of all non-banking lenders, including microfinance organisations, leasing companies, mortgage and consumer loans providers.
-All market participants are wanted to comply with market entry conditions (minimum capital requirements, requirements towards administrators), including to obtain the NCFM approval prior to the market entry; corporate and financial data disclosure, including by instituting the NCO Registry; internal control and risk management systems and procedures, including by providing for the mandatory audit of the non-banking credit institutions which assets exceeds MDL 50 million, i.e. ca 2.5 million euros; non-banking secret and personal data confidentiality rules.
+- The amendments to the Law on Insurance enacted in July 2012 and modified subsequently in 2016 have introduced the concept of "bancassurance", under which banks, savings and loan associations, non-banking credit organisations and leasing companies may be appointed corporate agents of an insurance company, provided they comply with the requirements set forth by the law (i.e., solvability, professional indemnity, personnel qualification). - Enactment of the Law on Non-banking Credit Organisations (NCO), in spring 2018, has brought significant change to the non-banking financial market.
+Since under the old legal framework NCFM did not have much supervision attributions, it has come with the initiative of building up to its by then monitoring powers only.
+Generally, the main objective of this new law is to uniform the regulation of all non-banking lenders, including non-banking credit organisations, leasing companies, mortgage and consumer loans providers.
+All market participants are wanted to comply with market entry conditions (minimum capital requirements, requirements towards administrators), including to obtain the NCFM approval prior to the market entry; corporate and financial data disclosure, including by instituting the NCO Registry; internal control and risk management systems and procedures, including by providing for the mandatory audit of the non-banking credit institutions which assets exceeds MDL 50 million (ca. 2.4 million euros); non-banking secret and personal data confidentiality rules.

-Recent 2020 amendments to the Law No. 1/2018 and other normative acts have brought deep regulatory interventions, as the following:
+Early 2020 amendments to the Law No. 1/2018 and other normative acts have brought deep regulatory interventions, as the following:

-Noncompliance with the NBCs legislation can result in an administrative fine up to MDL 25,000, (ca. 1,250 euros).
-Failure to comply with the NCFM prescriptions can result in a fine up to 10% of the operational revenues of the NCO, but not less than MDL 10,000 (ca. 500 euros) and noncompliance with the ownership structure transparency can result in a fine up to 50% from the NCO capital.
-Minimum capital of NCO shall be MDL 1 million (ca. 50,000 euros) instead of MDL 300,000.

-NCOs obligation to report new credit activities to credit bureaus.

-Limitation on total cost of consumer credits (including financial leasing).
-NCOs' credit contracts with natural persons with a term less than 2 years and/or with a principal in the value up to MDL 50,000, (ca. 2,500 euros) shall provide a charge no more than the equivalent of the principal.

-Regulatory fee of 0.1 percent - not greater than MDL 5000 (ca. 250 euros)- on non-banking credit institutions.
+- Non compliance with the special legislation can result in an administrative fine up to MDL 25,000, (ca. 1,200 euros).
+Failure to comply with the NCFM prescriptions can result in a fine up to 10% of the operational revenues of the NCO, but not less than MDL 10,000 (ca. 450 euros) and non compliance with the ownership structure transparency can result in a fine up to 50% from the NCO capital. - Minimum capital of NCO shall be MDL 1 million (ca. 45,000 euros) instead of MDL 300,000. - NCOs obligation to report new credit activities to credit bureaus. - Limitation on total cost of consumer credits (including financial leasing).
+NCOs' credit contracts with natural persons with a term less than 2 years and/or with a principal in the value up to MDL 50,000, (ca. 2,400 euros) shall provide a charge no more than the equivalent of the principal. - Regulatory fee of 0.1% not greater than MDL 5000 (ca. 240 euros)- on non-banking credit institutions.